Title: Section 488.4 - Admission and retention standards.

 (iii) be summarized in writing, including the date of the interview and identification of those present.

 (3) a mental health evaluation if a proposed resident has a known history of chronic mental disability, or the medical evaluation or resident interview suggests the existence of such a disability.
-Such evaluation must be a written and signed report from a psychiatrist, physician, registered nurse, certified psychologist or certified social worker who has experience in the assessment and treatment of mental illness, which includes:
+Such evaluation must be a written and signed report from a psychiatrist, physician, registered nurse, certified psychologist or certified social worker who has experience in the assessment and treatment of mental illness.
+Such report shall be documented on a form prescribed by the Department and developed in consultation with the Office of Mental Health and shall include:

 (i) a significant mental health history and current conditions;

-(ii) a statement that the resident is mentally suited for care in the enriched housing program;
+(ii) a statement that the resident or prospective resident is mentally suited for care in the enriched housing program;

-(iii) a statement that the resident does not evidence need for placement in a hospital or residential treatment facility;
+(iii) a statement that the resident or prospective resident does not evidence need for placement in a hospital or residential treatment facility; and

-(iv) a dated statement indicating that the person signing the report has conducted a face-to-face examination of the resident dated within 30 days prior to admission.
+(iv) a dated statement indicating that the person signing the report has conducted a face-to-face examination of the resident or prospective resident which, for prospective residents, shall be dated within 30 days prior to admission.

 (4) a functional assessment completed on a form prescribed or approved by the department.
 Each functional assessment must be a written report prepared by the program coordinator, case manager, or consultant registered nurse and must address: